 Reaffirmation Agreements come with very serious consequences.
 A debtor should only consider a Reaffirmation Agreement if the creditor insists on it or if it's the only way to keep the property that the debtor really needs, and the debtor has a good reason to believe that he will be able to pay off the balance.
 Reaffirmation Agreements are the only practical way to keep automobiles and homes.
 It is a sensible way to keep property that is worth significantly more than what the debtor owes on the property, and never reaffirm a debt for more than what it would cost for you to replace the property.

-Our Montgomery bankruptcy attorneys work with debtors and Reaffirmation Agreements every day.
+Our Montgomery, Selma, Central Alabama bankruptcy attorneys work with debtors and Reaffirmation Agreements every day.
 We are here to help you.
 All consultations are always free, and we can usually see you within 24 hours.
+Our phone lines are answered 24 hours a day!
 We have offices located in Montgomery, Selma, Greenville, and Troy.
-Call us at 334-LAWYERS (529-9377) to set an appointment, or you may us the “text us” link or Contact Form on our website.
+Call us or text us at 334-LAWYERS (529-9377) to set an appointment, or you may use the Contact Form on our website.
+You may also email us at email@example.com.
 Remember that doing nothing changes nothing so call us today!

 The Sellers Law Firm is designated a debt relief agency by an Act of Congress and the President of the United States.
 We have proudly assisted people seeking relief under the U.S. Bankruptcy Code for four decades.